quality icon

 Most expensive cars to insure in New Jersey

-Maserati Quattroporte is one of the most expensive vehicles to insure in New Jersey, with an average annual cost of $5,574.
+Maserati Quattroporte stands out as the most expensive car to insure in New Jersey, with an average annual cost of $5,574.

 Make ModelAverage annual premium